alexanderpanok/AsciiArtify/doc/Concept.md

 **Minikube** - quickly sets up a local Kubernetes cluster on macOS, Linux, and Windows.
 We proudly focus on helping application developers and new Kubernetes users.

+**kind** is a tool for running local Kubernetes clusters using Docker container “nodes”. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.

+**k3d** is a lightweight wrapper to run k3s (Rancher Lab’s minimal Kubernetes distribution) in docker. k3d makes it very easy to create single- and multi-node k3s clusters in docker, e.g. for local development on Kubernetes.

 | **Pros and Cons**                               | **Minikube**                                     | **Kind**                                         | **k3d**                                          | **Podman**                                       |
 |--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|--------------------------------------------------|